 Wired & Vogue iPad

-Two DMA award-winning iPad magazines — the UK's first, designed from scratch when the medium had no conventions, in collaboration with Apple and Adobe.
+Two DMA award-winning iPad editions — the UK's first digital magazines, built from scratch in collaboration with Apple and Adobe.

 - Role